 MiraOS enables devices to run for over a decade on a single AA size battery.

 A full IPv6 stack using 6LoWPAN ensures compatibility to any IP based protocol.
 Feel free to use CoAP, LWM2M, or any other protocol that runs on top of IP.

 As the only embedded operating system with wireless mesh stack MiraOS offers reliability through the use of LumenRadio's patented cognitive coexistence technology.
 This technology ensures resilience towards external disturbances and minimised the effect to other wireless networks.

 MiraOS offers multi-threading through a light-weight thread handling mechanism.

 MiraOS is commissioning friendly by offering multiple ways to commission a network.
-For example, devices can be commissioned using near-field communication (NFC), Bluetooth or any other preferred method.
+For example, devices can be commissioned using near-field communication (NFC) or Bluetooth Smart (aka.
+Bluetooth Low Energy - or BLE), or any other preferred method.

 MiraOS supports multiple platforms today.
 More could be added on requests, contact LumenRadio for more information.

 When purchasing MiraOS you will be able to use our professional support.
 We have long experience from designing connected devices, and we are able to help you through your process - from proof-of-concept to final product - through offering design review, certification help, software help, etc.